mnr/writing-wip/dimensions_living_book/gretamemorycare.md

 "Mom," Janell says, and heads towards the locked door.
 "Let's go look at your new apartment."

-This is like my college dorm room.
+The memory wing is like my college dorm.
 It has a shared bathroom and opens into a central space.
 There is a large television and sitting area.
 There are always people to talk to.
-Even better, there is a well-tended garden and patio for sunny afternoons, a 24-hour kitchen and personal staff.
+Even better, there is a patio for sunny afternoons, a 24-hour kitchen and personal staff.

 Unlike my dorm, the door to the outside world is locked.

 Greta is in transition.
 She isn't able to manage on her own and the staff in this wing provide the things she needs.
-But she is conversational.
+But she is chatty.
 Much more so than her peers.
 She simultaneously doesn't know enough and also knows too much.

-I join Greta at mealtimes and chat while she eats.
+I join Greta at mealtimes and talk while she eats.
 During one of her first days, we have a discussion about "this place."

 "Why am I here?" she asks me.
 "What test do I have to take to get out and back to my old apartment?"